 The riverside town of Sleepy Hollow is forever immortalized in the works of one of the country's first great writers, Washington Irving.
 The author found inspiration in the Hudson Valley, creating legendary stories like Rip Van Winkle.
 Today, Irving's country home, Sunnyside, is a National Historic Landmark and welcomes visitors with tales of the man himself.

-Sunnyside and Lyndhurst Tour
+Gothic Lyndhurst Mansion Tour

-Washington Irving's Sunnyside is a much-loved riverside home that has been charming visitors for generations.
-Hear about Irving’s storied past and how he came to be America’s first internationally famous author, best remembered for The Legend of Sleepy Hollow and other short stories.
+A visit to Sunnyside is an enchanting adventure in a romantic landscape.
+This much-loved riverside home has been charming visitors for generations.
+Hear about Washington Irving’s storied past and how he came to be America’s first internationally famous author, best remembered for “The Legend of Sleepy Hollow” and other short stories.